sevilayerkan/HackerRank-Solutions/Problem Solving/README.md

 # Problem Solving

-Here is a list of my submissions and which languages they're written.
+Here is a list of my submissions and the languages I used:

 | Challenge Name         | Language  | File Name |
 |------------------------ |---------- | --------- |